datacarpentry/semester-biology/exercises/Graphing-adult-vs-newborn-size-1-R.md

    create subplot for each order.
 5. Now let's visualize the relationships between the variables using a simple linear model.
 Create a new graph like your faceted plot, but using `geom_smooth` to fit a linear model to each order.
-You can go this using the optional argument `method = "lm"` in `geom_smooth`.
+You can do this using the optional argument `method = "lm"` in `geom_smooth`.